 This spirit was shared by a majority of English human citizens who wanted to somehow keep London’s name for identity reasons while acknowledging that London was the hometown of all zoocitizens.
 For this reason, a referendum was called to change London’s name.
 Of all the options, the most voted one was Zoolondopolis.

-Given that animals were granted a fundamental legal right to liberty and freedom of association, one of the first laws passed in Zoolondopolis was the banning of electric cars.
+Given that animals were granted a fundamental legal right to liberty and freedom of association, one of the first laws passed in Zoolondopolis was the banning of electric cars, motorcycles, and trucks, among others.
 There was an interim increase in old public transport services to ensure human citizens could move freely in the city, while builders simultaneously constructed Hyperloop trains ten metres over ground level.
 Hyperloop trains were powered by electromagnetic motors, which substantially decreased friction, increasing speed and decreasing noise levels.
 Solar panels and wind turbines were the energy sources to power the trains, and tubes with a layer of acoustic insulation materials were constructed around the trains so that birds and insects were not killed by train collisions and noise did not disturb coanimals.

 The aim of building Hyperloop trains ten metres over ground level was two-fold.
 First, all political stakeholders had unanimously agreed that enabling the agency of DAs, children, people with disabilities, and wild animals living in cities required building a landscape as easily to roam around as possible (e.g., there would be no need for wildlife overpasses or tunnels).
 Secondly, changing the main transport system altogether was a great opportunity to depave roads and plant all kinds of trees on the “roads,” enhancing further the politics of letting wildlife reclaim Earth and allow Earth to heal itself.
 The trees were varied: from orange and cherry trees to almond and olive trees.
-These kind of trees had usually thrived in Mediterranean countries, but the increase in world temperatures had made the South of England an ideal country for this kind of agriculture.
+These kind of trees had usually thrived in Mediterranean countries, but the increase in temperature had made the South of England an ideal country for this kind of agriculture.

-As reforms unfolded and London was transformed from an infrastructural point of view, human representatives of animals, English animal and earth organisations, council officials, and politicians considered how to enable domesticated animals’ rights to self-determination, liberty, and freedom of association.
-This was especially urgent because many DAs had made clear their intention to spend more time outside home.
+As reforms unfolded and London was transformed from an infrastructural point of view, human representatives of animals, English animal and earth organisations, council officials, and politicians considered how to enable animals’ rights to self-determination, liberty, and freedom of association.
+This was especially urgent because many nonhuman animals living with humans had made clear their intention to spend more time outside home.
 As this was a common concern in England, the discussion occurred at the national level.
-Many households had already installed DAs’ doors so that DAs could come and go as they pleased (Kerasote 2007, 104-105).
-Unfortunately, some DAs had got lost for days, and so a number of human representatives of animals were concerned with moving too quickly.
-There were disagreements about how quickly DAs should be able to exercise fully their right to freedom of movement (Donaldson and Kymlicka 2016), but everyone agreed that all households should eventually have DAs’ doors.
-All considered, Westminster passed legislation to that effect but with the qualification that doors for DAs should be installed in all households in a period of two years.
-The Secretary of State for Animals explained at a press conference that two years should be more than enough time for DAs to learn their way around their respective hometowns and neighbourhoods, and that human representatives should actively enable DAs’ agencies to that end, unless DAs made clear they preferred to spend time at home.
+Many households had already installed animal doors so that nonhumans could come and go as they pleased (Kerasote 2007, 104-105).
+Unfortunately, some of them had got lost for days, and so a number of human representatives of animals were concerned with moving too quickly.
+There were disagreements about how quickly nonhuman animals should be able to exercise fully their right to freedom of movement (Donaldson and Kymlicka 2016), but everyone agreed that all households should eventually have animal doors.
+All considered, Westminster passed legislation to that effect but with the qualification that doors for nonhumans should be installed in all households in a period of two years.
+The Secretary of State for Animals explained at a press conference that two years should be more than enough time for nonhuman animals to learn their way around their respective hometowns and neighbourhoods, and that human representatives should actively enable animals’ agencies to that end, unless DAs made clear they preferred to spend time at home.